Instructions: The missed touchpoint in the Customer Journey

 In Marketing, the ”customer journey” is used to describe the process of interaction between your company or brand with your customers.
 This journey is used to identify touchpoints and design experiences.

 At SwipeGuide our aim is to help companies help their customers.
 We have developed a tool we call the Instruction Journey to highlight the process which their customers experience when related to product instructions.
-This Instruction Journey highlights the stages in the customer journey which relate to the information needed and instructions required.
+This Instruction Journey highlights the stages of the customer journey, creating an instructions UX which relate to the information needed and instructions required.

 - Orientation – customers want to get pre-purchase information about your products.
-It’s easy to find basic information online, but real product use experiences are often scarce.
+It’s easy to find basic information online, but real product user experiences are often scarce.
 Offering potential customers access to good instructions can help them make a well-informed buying decision.
-This leads to happier customers.
+This leads to happier customers giving a nice touch in the customer journey.

-- Pre-Use – once your customers have ordered the product they can’twait to use it.
-Once the box has shipped, getting the instructions in advance can help them get prepared.
+- Pre-Use – once your customers have ordered the product they can’t wait to use it.
+Once the box has shipped, getting the instructions in advance can help them get prepared to set the beginning of instructions UX.
 We call this the pre-use instruction phase.
 Although they haven’t got their hands on it yet, they can already start in-depth learning and instructing themselves about the product.

 - First Use –after unboxing comes first use.
 Good instructions are key at this point as most customers want to get started straight away.
 Give your customers a great first user experience by guiding them well in their very first steps.